antarctica/add-scripts/README.md

 3. discount situations where the source record ID and the comparison record ID are the same (as these will always be the same)
 4. log to the screen any URLs that do match, reporting the source and comparison record ID and media-type
+- load new records and index them by ADD Dataset Code
+- set or update the *publication* date to the current date and time for each record
+- set or update the *released* date to the current date and time for each record
+- set the metadata datestamp for each record
+- save each updated record

 ## Implementation